 3D edge move

-While moving edges, connected faces are intelligently updated to maintain planarity.
-Furthermore, the moved edge is intersected with neighboring polygons.
-Both features are very useful for creating roofs, as shown here:
+While moving the edges with the Push Pull Tool, connected faces update to maintain planarity.
+In addition, the moved edge is intersected with neighboring polygons.
+Both features are useful for creating roofs as shown below.

 The Push Pull Tool tool includes the following options:

 |Push Pull Tool|